Donald Trump's Tariffs Get Pushback From Koch Brothers

 According to Time, although Trump announced he would leave the European Union out of the trade war, he seems to have changed his mind, jeopardizing the already turbulent relationship between Europe and the U.S., and, furthermore, provoking retaliatory reaction from across the pond.

 The European Union has, as The Guardian noted, decided to open a World Trade Organization (WTO) case against Trump’s steel and aluminium tariffs, which the EU has referred to as illegal.
-The 25 percent duty on European steel, and the 10 percent duty on European aluminium have prompted EU to seek trade alliances elsewhere; in Australia and Japan, for instance.
+The 25 percent duty on European steel and the 10 percent duty on European aluminium have prompted EU to seek trade alliances elsewhere, in Australia and Japan for instance.

 European officials have refused to use the words “trade war” to describe what’s been happening between the Trump administration and the EU, although EU foreign policy chief Federica Mogherini’s statement reads, “The European Union is a peace project, including on trade.”